drindt/gemini-ollama-proxy/README.md

 models through the Ollama API.
 However, running large, high-performance models locally requires significant hardware resources.

-The Ollama-Gemini-Gateway provides the best of both worlds.
+The Gemini-Ollama-Proxy provides the best of both worlds.
 It acts as a lightweight bridge, emulating the Ollama API locally while forwarding all requests to be processed by Google's powerful Gemini models in the cloud.
 This allows you to leverage the newest AI without needing a high-end GPU.